Why gross margin is key to measuring business performance

 When the inventory item is sold, the inventoriable costs are reclassified to the cost of goods sold account.
 A retailer may have thousands (or even millions) of dollars in inventoriable costs that are not yet expensed.

-Every manager should analyze the most important financial ratios needed to improve business results, and gross margin is often included in that analysis.
+Every manager should analyse the most important financial ratios needed to improve business results, and gross margin is often included in that analysis.

 How to improve gross margin